jts272/pp3-lidl-bake-mate/README.md

 ## Bugs

 Testing was thorough during development.
 I would note down any bugs that occurred during the design of each function.
 I would then search for ways to remedy the function's behaviour and test again.
 The final program performs its intended function with no obvious issues.

 B = Bug

 F = Fix

 - B: List items being appended even if invalid:
-  - F: Append inside if block
+  - F: Append to list form inside `if` block

 - B: Final list appending items separately instead of making one big list:
   - F: Use `.extend()` not `.append()`